 - Adaptation Distillation: It's only 90 minutes, a tearjerker, and on many best-of-animation lists.
 The story is more-or-less intact, though certain scenes are shortened (the hawk attack instead of the extended battle with the crows in the beanfield, for example).

 - Amazing Technicolor Wildlife: Many of the rabbits are colors like light blue and pale yellow, so the audience can tell them apart more easily, and so that they fit in with names like "Silver."

 - Animals Lack Attributes: Averted with the dog, played straight with the bucks.

 - Arc Words / Book Ends: "All the world will be your enemy, Prince With A Thousand Enemies, and when they catch you they will kill you... but first they must catch you."

 - Art Shift: The opening myth of El-Ahrairah was animated in the Aboriginesque style of the late John Hubley, the legendary founder of Limited Animation.
 The main film is ultra-detailed naturalistic animation... and then you have the rabbits' horrific visions and recollections, animated by Martin Rosen in a similarly abstract style, but with gradual transitions from the real.

 - Artistic License – Biology: The Heartbeat Soundtrack is a human heartbeat, not the much faster beat of a rabbit's heart.

-- Avoid the Dreaded G Rating: Seemingly attempted but ultimately averted.
-Holds the accolade of being the only film to be granted an U―Certificate from the BBFC to contain the words “piss off” within the dialogue.
-Though played straight in the US where is warrants a PG rating.
+- Avoid The Dreaded G Rating: Seemingly attempted but ultimately averted.
+Holds the accolade of being the only film to be granted a U―Certificate from the BBFC to contain the words “piss off” within the dialogue.
+Though played straight in the US where it warrants a PG rating.